Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This guide was created in Fall 2019 for students enrolled in PHIL 101: Introduction to Philosophy.
+This guide was created in Fall 2019 and edited in Fall 2022 for students enrolled in PHIL 101: Introduction to Philosophy.
 The tabs at the top of the page are intended to help students find sources to use in the course's final paper assignment and to offer guidance on improving library searches.

 Recommended Library Databases

 Humanities Source This link opens in a new window

 Full text and citations/abstracts.
 Peer-reviewed journals and popular sources in the humanities pertaining to literary, scholarly and creative thought.

 Academic Search Complete This link opens in a new window

 Covering most areas of academic study, this scholarly, multi-disciplinary database contains more than 6,100 full-text periodicals and offers access to monographs, reports, conference proceedings and much more.